MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Set-LapsADComputerSelfPermission.md

 ## DESCRIPTION

-The `Set-LapsADComputerSelfPermission` cmdlet is used by administrators to configure security permissions on an Active Directory Organizational Unit (OU) to allow computers in that OU to update their LAPS passwords.
+The `Set-LapsADComputerSelfPermission` cmdlet is used by administrators to configure security permissions on an OU to allow computers in that OU to update their LAPS passwords.

 ## EXAMPLES